 WF – Wonder Flavors

-I mix in 30mls when testing recipes.
+I mix in 30mls when testing an e-liquid recipe.
 10ml, whether mixing by weight or syringe is just too difficult to mix accurately.
 You would need scales that are precise down to 0.001g.
 0.5% of flavour, when mixing 10mls, weighs roughly 0.05g. +/- 0.01g could make a big difference with certain flavours in these circumstances, so for that reason 30mls work best for me.